The Memory of Fox Hall

 In the 1970s the Landmark Trust rescued Fox Hall and it is now one of Landmark’s best loved buildings.
-As my biography of the Duke of Monmouth, The Last Royal Rebel, finally reaches the bookshops I hope it will retrieve Monmouth himself from obscurity and conjure him up from the past in all his vivid, fleeting glory.
+As my biography of the Duke of Monmouth, The Last Royal Rebel, sits inside bookshops, I hope it will retrieve Monmouth himself from obscurity and conjure him up from the past in all his vivid, fleeting glory.

 Click here to read Anne's first chapter 'Abduction.'